-Atonomi has had a short and turbulent history since the inception of their ICO in May 2018.
-The company that promised an “ingenious security protocol and infrastructure to enable trusted interoperability on ‘billions’ of devices” turned out to be nothing more than a multifaceted and multi-tiered scam.
-The controversy surrounding Atonomi is staggering – investors committing mass dumps on Day One, a CEO being dismissed and dubiously replaced, misuse of ICO funding and a coin that is all but worthless less than twelve months later.
+Reports suggest Atonomi has had a short and turbulent history since the inception of their ICO in May 2018.
+It is alleged that the company, which promised an “ingenious security protocol and infrastructure to enable trusted interoperability on ‘billions’ of devices”, was actually a multifaceted and multi-tiered scam.
+Numerous reports have led to great controversy surrounding Atonomi, including reports indicating the following: investors committing mass dumps on Day One, a CEO being dismissed and dubiously replaced, misuse of ICO funding, and a coin that is all but worthless less than twelve months later.

-The facts are simple: the company cannot account for the funds raised, the company is deceptive and misleading, the coin has no value and the promised products have never been realised.
+The following allegations have arisen: the company cannot account for the funds raised, the company is deceptive and misleading, the coin has no value, and the promised products have never been realised.

 This class action is accepting class members

-The white paper – stacked high with vague marketing and management spiel – made a lot of bold claims and promises that have been left entirely unrealised.
-They claimed to be building an entire network that would provide secure device-to-device transactions and a completely safe and regulated exchange of data.
+It is alleged that the white paper – stacked high with vague marketing and management spiel – made a lot of bold claims and promises that have been left entirely unrealised.
+Amongst those was the claim to be building an entire network that would provide secure device-to-device transactions and a completely safe and regulated exchange of data.

-The white paper itself was poorly constructed, with very little mention of financials, hypothesised performance targets or projections and instead was page after page of irrelevant text.
-The little graphing or imagery available could have been made in two minutes on any entry-level tool.
+It is alleged that the white paper itself was poorly constructed, with very little mention of financials, hypothesised performance targets, or projections and instead contained pages of irrelevant text.
+Furthermore, it is alleged that the little graphing or imagery available could have been made in two minutes on any entry-level tool.

 To date, nothing has been realised, and nothing ever will be.
 In fact, the events that took place within Atonomi and its parent company – Centri – are well-publicised and include the fact that the new CEO, Robert Strickland, just doesn’t care for Crypto in any sense.
 When he took over from Vaughan Emery (who was fired from the company) he joined both Atonomi and Centri together as one, dismissed the Atonomi staff and used the proceeds of the ICO (all twenty-five million dollars) to fund Centri staff and rescue the company from a current slump.